 The emphasis on customer experience has grown over the past few years, but why is this?

-As social media and real-time interaction has developed, people are very quick to make a judgement about the businesses they connect with, and many make this judgement through online reviews, before they’ve even interacted with the brand.
+As social media and real-time interaction have developed, people are very quick to make a judgment about the businesses they connect with, and many make this judgment through online reviews before they’ve even interacted with the brand.

 That’s why customer experience is key in the printing industry – in a tough competitive market, CX will help a company outperform their competitors.